vishvAsa/devaH/content/jyotisham/history/_index.md

 - r̥gvedic astronomy (c.
 4000 - 2000 B.C.)
 Motion of the sun and the moon, naksatras, planet periods.
 - Astronomy of the Brāhmaṇas (2000 - 1000 BC)[Yājñavalkya, śāndilya]: Astronomy represented by means of geometric altars; non uniform motion of the sun and the moon; intercalation for the lunar year; "strings of wind joined to the sun".
 - Vedānga Jyotișa (c.
 1300 B.C.)
 (Lagadha)
-    - "The Vedāñga Jyotiṣa states that the summer solstice began in the middle of this constellation (आश्लेषाः) suggesting that it was composed around ~3350 YBP."
-    - "Dating by precession gives the date of the VJ as being around 1300 BC because the it states that the winter solistice was in the beginning for shraviShThA and summer in the mid-point of AshleShA."
 - Early Siddhāntic and early Purāņic(1000 BC-500 AD).
 Further development of the śīghrocca and mandocca cycles; the concept of kalpa.
 - Classical Siddhāntic period inaugurated by Aryabhaṭa.
 See excerpts about heliocentrism [here](heliocentrism/).
 - For medieval reliance on drifting approximations, see [vAkyapanchAnga](vAkyapanchAnga/) page.